kevcisme/blog/src/content/blog/blogpost-241229.md

 ## General

 This year generally was focused on less technical books and more books on business.
-Quick meta note about reading lists like this, this.
-I'm pretty aware that this is just for future me.
+Quick meta note about reading lists like this: I'm pretty aware that this is just for future me.
 This is not meant to be a trophy case, but more of a reference for future me to look back and think about what I was thinking about in 2024.

 ### Non-Fiction

 #### Coding
 - The Rust Programming Language, Brown Experimental version [link](https://rust-book.cs.brown.edu/title-page.html)
 - Data Structures and Algorithms Made Easy by Narasimha Karumanchi
--

 #### Technical
 - An Elegant Puzzle: Systems of Engineering Management by Will Larson